US sanctions Colombia’s President Gustavo Petro, escalating Trump feud

 Petro was seen afterwards on the streets of New York City protesting with pro-Palestinian demonstrators in opposition to Israel’s war on Gaza.

-Within hours, the Trump administration, which has compared such protests to terrorism, yanked Petro’s visa “due to his reckless and incendiary actions”.
+Within hours, the Trump administration, which has compared such protests to “terrorism”, yanked Petro’s visa “due to his reckless and incendiary actions”.

-That same month, the administration also decertified Colombia as a partner in the US’s ongoing “war on drugs”.
+That same month, the administration also decertified Colombia as a partner in the US’s continuing “war on drugs”.

 Ending Colombia’s aid